FriendsOfTerraform/modules/aws/private-certificate-authority/README.md

     - (number) **`validity_in_days = 7`** _[since v1.0.0]_

-        Validity period of the CRL in days
+        Validity period of the distributed CRLs in days

 - (string) **`key_algorithm = "RSA_2048"`** _[since v1.0.0]_